 Julian Nott and the Channel crossing

-During the 90’s there is a wave of french amateur innovators that keep developing the solar ballooning tradition, by building their own solar balloons at home, rescuing knowledge from old publications and often helping each other through telephone modem communications at the dawn of the internet era.
+During the 90’s there was a wave of French amateur innovators that continued to develop the solar ballooning tradition, by building their own solar balloons at home, rescuing knowledge from old publications and often helping each other through telephone modem communications at the dawn of the internet era.

-As well, solar ballooning crosses the Atlantic to Latin America, where a young enthusiast from Colombia, Mr Alejandro Uribe, rescues the tradition of ballooning from Brazil, os baoleiros, who build immense burner propelled balloons.
-Worried about the dangers of forest fires, Alejandro Uribe experiments with solar ballooning with amazing results.
-His colorfoul, huge balloons become so popular to the point that a Solar Ballon Festival is organized, which is now held yearly, attracting volunteers and enthusiasts alike.
+Concurrent to this, solar ballooning had crossed over the Atlantic and towards Latin America, where a young enthusiast from Colombia, Mr Alejandro Uribe, rescued the tradition of ballooning from Brazil, os baoleiros, where immense burner propelled balloons were being built.
+Worried about the dangers of forest fires, Alejandro Uribe experimented with solar ballooning with amazing results.
+His colorful, huge balloons became so popular that a Solar Balloon Festival was organized, and remains a yearly event staple, attracting volunteers and enthusiasts alike.

-These experimental ballooners fly uncertified ballons, so their progresses are less safe than flying a certified balloon and cannot be filed as records.
+These experimental ballooners flew uncertified balloons, so their progresses were deemed ‘less safe’ than the flight of a certified balloon; as such, they could not be filed as records.

 Jean Paul Domen